 For the last few months, the various CMC share baskets have given a decent insight into how these trends have been playing out, with big gains for the Big Tech basket, which has the likes of Apple, Alphabet, Facebook, and Microsoft, but also includes smaller-chip companies like Intel and AMD, and has outperformed the S&P 500 by over 20% in the last 12 months.

-The emergence of collaborative technology, as well as streaming and gaming, which until the end of last year had more or less tracked the S&P 500 week by week, also illustrates this change, from tracking the S&P 500 (black line) to outperforming it.
+The emergence of collaborative technology, as well as streaming and gaming, which until the end of last year had more or less tracked the S&P 500 week by week, also illustrates this change, from tracking the index to outperforming it.

 As we look ahead to the upcoming election, one of the main questions facing longer-term investors, who have had to navigate the unpredictability of the Trump presidency, is what would four more years bring as opposed to a Joe Biden/Kamala Harris presidential ticket.